FLAMEGPU/FLAMEGPU2-model-template-python/README.md

 This repository acts as an example to be used as a template for creating standalone FLAME GPU 2 models which use the python interface.

-For details on how to develop a model using FLAME GPU 2, refer to the [user guide & api documentation](https://docs.flamegpu.com/).
+For details on how to develop a model using FLAME GPU 2, refer to the [userguide & API documentation](https://docs.flamegpu.com/).

+## CUDA C++ Interface

+FLAME GPU 2 also provides a python-based interface for writing models.
+If you wish to use this instead of the CUDA C++ interface, see [FLAMEGPU/FLAMEGPU2-example-template](https://github.com/FLAMEGPU/FLAMEGPU2-example-template).

 ## Dependencies

 + [Python](https://www.python.org/) `>= 3.6` for python integration
-+ [CUDA](https://developer.nvidia.com/cuda-downloads) `>= 11.0` and a Compute Capability `>= 3.5` NVIDIA GPU.
++ [CUDA](https://developer.nvidia.com/cuda-downloads) `>= 11.0` and a [Compute Capability](https://developer.nvidia.com/cuda-gpus) `>= 3.5` NVIDIA GPU.
 + pyflamegpu - the python bindings for [FLAME GPU](https://github.com/FLAMEGPU/FLAMEGPU2) `>= 2`

 ## Getting pyflamegpu

+`pyflamegpu` is currently available as pre-built python binary wheels, or can be built from source.

 ### Pre-compiled pyflamegpu

-Pre-built python wheels are available for Windows and Linux, for a range of Python versions on x86_64 systems.
+Pre-built python wheels are available for Windows and Linux, for a range of Python versions on `x86_64` systems.

 To install a pre-built version of `pyflamegpu`: